metomi/rose/sphinx/tutorial/rose/metadata.rst

    #. **Length.**

       The ``DOMAIN`` and ``WEIGHTING`` settings both accept comma separated lists of values.
-We can represent this in rose metadata using the :rose:conf:`rose-meta.conf[SETTING]length` setting.
+We can represent this in Rose metadata using the :rose:conf:`rose-meta.conf[SETTING]length` setting.

       To represent the ``DOMAIN`` setting as a list of four elements add the